Label ground truth data in lidar point clouds

 The Lidar Labeler app enables you to label objects in a point cloud or a point cloud sequence.
 The app reads point cloud data from PLY, PCAP, LAS, LAZ, ROS and PCD files.
 Using the app, you can:

-Define cuboid region of interest (ROI) labels and scene labels.
+Define cuboid region of interest (ROI), line, voxel ROI labels, and scene labels.
 Use them to interactively label your ground truth data.

 Define attributes for the labels and use them to provide further detail about the labels.

 Use built-in algorithms for clustering, ground plane segmentation, automated labeling, and tracking.

 Save label definitions, point cloud data, and ground truth data to a session file for future use.

 Use the Projected View option to view the labels in top, front and side views simultaneously.